STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/88-Concrete01 Material -- Zero Tensile Strength.md

+---
-# Concrete01 Material -- Zero Tensile Strength
+description: Material -- Zero Tensile Strength
+...

+# Concrete01

 <p>This command is used to construct a uniaxial Kent-Scott-Park concrete
 material object with degraded linear unloading/reloading stiffness